mossblaser/slidie/docs/source/magic-text.rst

 .. seealso::

-    See the following for supported magic text values:
+    See the following supported magic-text-based functions:

     :ref:`video`
         Uses the ``video`` magic text value.